 Select the Appropriate Stogie

-Then there are robust, full-strength cigars, which are the ones you will need to seek out if you wish to age a particular premium cigar blend for a lengthy time.
-These are the Belgian Grand Crus, Russian Imperial Stouts, Barleywines, and Fruit Lambics of the cigar world.
-Cigars that when stored properly and put to palate at the opportune time, have the ability to truly hit all the right receptors at once.
+Then there are full-flavored, heavier cigars, which are the ones you will need to seek out if you wish to age a particular premium cigar blend for a lengthy period of time.
+These are the Belgian Grand Cru, Russian Imperial Stout, Barleywine, and Fruit Lambic of the cigar world.
+Cigars that when stored properly and put to the palate at the opportune time, have the ability to truly hit all the right receptors at once.

 Choose Your Time Capsule